gadiluna/Gather-Locate/README.md

 - the number of pebbles at the current anonymous node;
 - the result of the agent's own preceding action.

-The machine never receives a node number, the black-hole position, the number of survivors, a remote position, a remote pebble, or another agent's private memory.
-There are no shared `JointCW`, `CautiousPendulum`, or `BackwardCP` objects.

-`Simulation` is a neutral synchronous kernel.
-It keeps the physical truth needed to resolve movements, missing edges, pebbles, and black-hole entries.
-Its observer frame is read-only and is used only by the GUI and the correctness oracle; it is never passed back to an agent.

 ## Controls

 - Configure the ring size, black-hole node, and the three distinct safe starts.